mongodb/genny/docs/using.md

 3. `dsi/run-from-dsi` is the task generator script required by DSI in all workload repositories.
 This file requires no changes if the repository host has genny workloads.
 This shell script calls `./run-genny auto-tasks` to generate DSI tasks for all the workloads in the current repository.
 4. You genny workloads yamls can live in `src/workload/docs` or any directory inside `src/workload`

+# Developing a new DSI Task files generator for your custom workload

+There could be a case when users have to develop a workload that is not genny based and would require them to build their custom Evergreen tasks generator.

+- DSI looks for a task generator executable in a workload repository under `$WORKLOAD_REPO/dsi/run-from-dsi`.
+- On triggering tasks scheduling using `./run-dsi schedule_tasks` command, DSI executes the task generator for all workload repositories.
+- The generated DSI tasks files will be under `$WORKSPACE_ROOT/build/DSITasks/`.
+- DSI then combines these Tasks and converts them to a single Evergreen tasks file stored in `$WORKSPACE_ROOT/build/TaskJSON/Tasks.json`.

+## Fundamental Rules to follow for DSI task generator:
+- DSI Task generator file should be under `$WORKLOAD_REPO/dsi/run-from-dsi`.
+- `$WORKLOAD_REPO/dsi/run-from-dsi` can be a shell script or any other executable that creates a YAML DSI task file in the `$WORKSPACE_ROOT/build/DSITasks/` directory.
+- The task file name format should be `DsiTasks-<workload_name>.yml`.
+For example - the task filename for `genny` will be `DsiTasks-genny.yml`.
+- The tasks YAML file should follow the YAML schema described here

+## DSI Tasks file YAML schema

 <a id="org3aaae9e"></a>